“I can’t retire. Not yet anyhow.”

 1,500 square foot gem: $225,000 loan at 4% interest = $1,074 monthly payment

 3,000 square foot HGTV Poverty Brothers home: $450,000 loan at 4% interest = $2,148 monthly payment

 For the big house, property taxes will be about double the small house.
 In our neck of the woods that means you’d pay Mayor McCheese a whopping $6,000 per year to fund our public schools and infrastructure.

 Utilities and insurance are much higher as well for big houses.
-You’ll pay about $200 a month on the small house for gas, electric, and water.
+You’ll pay about $200 a month for the small house for gas, electricity, and water.
 Even if you assume the same water usage, it’ll cost more to light up, heat, and cool the Poverty Barn.
 Tab? $300.

 Homeowner’s insurance will double as well.
 That’s because you need to factor in the cost to rebuild the structure.
 A house that’s twice as big requires double the materials.
 So assume you’ll pay $2,000 – $3,000 vs. $600 – $1,200 per year.

 The total opportunity cost per year on the big house comes out to $35,376 vs. $18,288 for the perfectly useful small house.
 These are the houses society got by with back in the 60s and earlier, with LARGER family sizes.
 I didn’t mention the higher cost to furnish and maintain a big house.
 I tacked on another $2,000 for that.

 The penalty for choosing that big house? $815,693.
 This assumes a 20-year window of time, compounding savings at 7% in an index fund.

 If a big ball and chain are holding you back from financial success, it’s the automobile.
 Consider its purpose: to get you from point A to point B, when your feet, public transit, or bike won’t suffice.